Thursday, May 23, 2013

 But, due to the small population, I could merely "admire" because 98% of the students were heterosexual.

 Out of 80 student organizations, there was only one for gay kids: Spectrum.
 It had the fewest members and held the fewest events.
 I attended both of its annual costume parties.
-Members were always flamboyant—beyond how I expressed myself at the time—and it was oddly the one place that I couldn’t get many friendships.
+Members were always flamboyant—beyond how I expressed myself at the time—and it was oddly the one place that I couldn’t make friendships.
 I have some traits that are less manly than others, but I never dyed my hair, wore women's shoes, or used exuberant makeup at mealtime in the dining hall.
 I didn’t judge those who did, but those who did judged me because I didn't.

 Despite my welcoming attitude, recruitment parties, and personal invitations, no gay guys joined any of the organizations that I participated in.
 One lesbian joined the Student Activities Board.
 I was friendly with her and her girlfriend, and I aided her to avoid a boy who was determined to start dating her.
 Alas, those girls didn't help me meet boys.